khufkens/phenocam-installation-tool/README.md

 6 - To compile execute:
 make

-7 - For the installation I ddin't use make install, I preferred to copy only the necessary files to /usr/local/bin/ , as below:
+7 - Copy only the necessary files to /usr/local/bin/ , as below:
 sudo cp telnet/telnet /usr/local/bin/
 ```